 I realise, of course, that none of this is practical.
 People simply can’t move house, change jobs and move away from their family and friends because of their political views.
-Instead we could let people stay in their present houses and give them more individual choice.
+A more workable alternative would be to let people stay in their present houses and give them more individual choice.
 For example, everyone could fill in a questionnaire with questions like:

 Would you like to financially support single mothers?

 Those ticking ‘Yes please’ would pay more tax.

 Would you like an open borders immigration policy?